How you can support NCSAM

 Americans are storing more of their personal information on home computers, including sensitive data like tax records, bank statements and family photos.
 Losing such valuable and personal items to cybercrime could be devastating.
 Whether you go online once a week or every day, there are simple steps you can take to protect your personal information from cybercriminals.
 The global cybersecurity awareness campaign STOP.
 THINK.
 CONNECT. has made those tips available here.

 National Cyber Security Awareness Month (NCSAM), held each October, is a great time to begin following STOP.
 THINK.
 CONNECT. and sharing it with family and friends to help them stay safe and secure online.
 Whether you are able to show your support for just one day or every day in October, consider the following ways you can make a difference to raise cybersecurity awareness.

 What you can do…

 ...in one minute:

 - Follow STOP.
 THINK.
-CONNECT. on Facebook and Twitter to receives the latest online safety news and resources.
+CONNECT. on Facebook and Twitter to receive the latest online safety news and resources.

 - Promote NCSAM on social networks.
-Find social media profile icons and daily NCSAM messages to share on Facebook, Google+ and Twitter.
+Find social media profile icons and sample posts to share on your social media platforms.

 …in one hour: